Gidget (film): Retrospective reviews

 Craig Butler in Allmovie notes, "Although the very title prompts snorts of derision from many, Gidget is actually not a bad little teenaged flick from the '50s.
 Great art it definitely isn't, but as frivolous, lighthearted entertainment, it more than fits the bill.
 Those who know it only by reputation will probably be surprised to find that it does attempt to deal with the problems of life as seen by a teenager—and that, while some of those attempts are silly, many of them come off quite well.
 It also paints a very convincing picture of the beach-bum lifestyle, much more so than the Frankie Avalon-Annette Funicello beach party movies."

+Filmink argued Cliff "Robertson’s role in Gidget’s success was under-rated – he added an extra level of gravitas not present in the sequels or indeed in most beach movies."

 Awards and nominations

 The film received a 1960 Golden Laurel Award nomination for Top Female Comedy Performance for actress Sandra Dee.